mrdandelion6/six.nvim/doc/windows/setup.md

-# Windows Setup
+# windows setup

-I am using `scoop`.
-You can use whatever package manager that works for you.
+i am using `scoop`. you can use whatever package manager that works for you.

-## Installing Scoop
+## installing scoop

 ```bash
 # in powershell